DiarmaidBirch/solar-panel-estimator/README.md

 * Data on my ground truth (solar energy generation) is easily available in the US so I will be limiting my project to there.
 * Modeling every type of solar panel is beyond the scope of the project so I will be focusing on a widely used type of solar panel with a commonly used configuration.
 * I'm not taking into account the affects of climate change on future solar energy generation.
-* Fluctuating energy prices means the payback period
+* Fluctuating energy prices means the payback period may fluctuate.

 ## Scope
 The model will focus on estimating yearly energy generation for a solar panel installation in the US.
-Specifically a Monocrystalline Silicon (c-Si), Single-Axis Tracking (Horizontal Axis), ground mount, flat ground, north-south axis orientation, fixed shallow tilt, solar panel.
+Specifically a Monocrystalline Silicon (c-Si), single axis tracking, ground mount, flat ground, solar panel.
 I will also be using current US average electricity cost to estimate the payback period.

 ## Data sources
 * OpenWeatherMap API - Historical weather data (temperature, cloud coverage etc)